Unity-Technologies/com.unity.multiplayer.docs/tools/network-scene-vis.md

 ### Ownership

-The Ownership options displays the ownership of each object by the server/host or the client.
+Selecting **Ownership Mode** displays the ownership of each object, either by the server, host, or by a specific client.

 | Option | Description |
 |---|---|